Posted by Heart Hugger on Jan 24, 2019 1:45:34 PM

 It's important to be patient during your heart surgery recovery period, allowing yourself ample time to recover.
 From replenishing your blood supply to regaining your pre-surgery strength and endurance, your body has a big job ahead.
 Expecting too much too soon can put unnecessary strain on your body and even lengthen your heart surgery recovery period.

-simple tips to help you make good choices after your surgery
+simple tips to help you Recover After your surgery

 - Be diligent about taking your medications.
 Your medications will help speed your recovery and help you feel better during the process.